Moving to a new home is not an easy task. But it can mean an exciting new beginning.

-Once the interview is complete, the Admissions Committee then reviews the application to see if all the requirements are met.
+After the interview is complete, the Admissions Committee then reviews the application to see if all the requirements are met.
 Once approved, people are added to the Ready List and are contacted when we come to your name for the desired cottages or apartments you will consider.
-On average this wait time can be 18 months to 3+ years, depending on the size and type of accommodation.
-If you decline an offer for any reason, you will not be penalized.
-Our staff always starts at the top of the list and we work our way down.
-Keep in mind that you may need to plan ahead a little further if certain features are important to you, such as specific views, orientation or proximity to community center.

 Now that you have a floor plan in hand and can visualize your new home, it’s time to take stock of your possessions and start downsizing.

 Moving to Kendal means you will be eating at least one meal a day in the dining room, so you won’t need as many cooking utensils.
 You’ll want to bring a bike, but not bulky exercise equipment, because Kendal has a fitness center.

 We also have a library, garden and woodworking tools, art supplies, sewing machine and a rollaway bed for overnight guests.
 Artwork that you just can’t part with can be donated to the Art Committee to be considered for display somewhere on campus.

 “I’m amazed how many people move first, downsize later,” says Ted Forthofer, a Certified Relocation & Transition Specialist TM and member of the National Association of Senior Move Managers.